mehtaharsh16/daniel.feldroy.com/posts/2022-03-11-pip-installing-dependencies-into-conda-envs.md

   - Linux
 time_to_read: 2
 title: Pip Installing Dependencies Into Conda Envs
-description: Because people think Conda is challenging to use or doesn't work with pip, when in truth it is easy and just works everywhere.
+description: People think Conda is challenging to use or doesn't work with pip, when in truth it is easy and just works everywhere.
 image: /images/python-conda.png
 ---